There is no cure for COPD. However, early detection and treatment makes managing COPD symptoms easier and keeps it from progressing.

 Medicare guidelines state that patients are eligible for oxygen therapy if they meet one of the following criteria:

-- Their oxygen saturation is less than 88%.
+- Their oxygen saturation is less than 88 percent.

-- Their PaO2 is less than 55 mm Hg.
+- Their measure of oxygen in the plasma is less than 55 mm Hg.

 Long-term oxygen therapy has proven to be highly effective in:

 - Protecting patient’s heart and organs from damage